 In Phase II, students probe deeply into their chosen area of specialization.
-With their Advisory Committee, students work out an individual program of study, which takes about 18 months.
+With their Phase II Advisory Committee, students work out an individual program of study, which takes about 18 - 24 months.
 The phase focuses on a specialization area and a support field.
 The specialization area could be one of the basic ones listed in Phase I (for example, marketing or operations management), a sub-area within one of these (such as organizational development within organizational behaviour), or an interdisciplinary area that combines two or more of these (such as behaviour aspects of accounting or international marketing).

-The support field is selected to help the student develop a foundation of knowledge in a fundamental discipline that underlies the theory in administration.
+The support field is selected to help the student develop a foundation of knowledge in a fundamental discipline that underlies the theory in management.
 For example, a student in marketing might select psychology, sociology, or statistics.
 One in management policy might select political science or general systems theory, or perhaps even philosophy.
 Other choices are possible.

-Students officially enter Phase II of the program when their Advisory Committee has been established and, together with the student, formally agrees on a proposal for the work to be done in Phase II.
+Students officially enter Phase II of the program when their Phase II Advisory Committee has been established and, together with the student, formally agrees on a proposal for the work to be done in Phase II.
 The Phase II Form (Advisory Committee) must be approved by the McGill and the Joint Doctoral Committees.
 This includes the following:

 - Doctoral seminars in the specialization area; minimum four courses

 - Any other existing graduate-level courses in the specialization area and support field deemed appropriate by the Phase II Advisory Committee; minimum two courses in support field